Table of Contents

 Lifetime Income With Period Certain

 Life only payments end after the death of the insured, so the balance of the settlement amount is left with the insurer.
 When choosing the lifetime income with period certain option, the insurance company pays out income for your whole life or the period certain — whichever is longer.
-For example, you might choose a 10-year period certain.
-If you die two years after payments begin, a designated beneficiary that you choose will receive any remaining payments for the subsequent eight years.
-Keep in mind that this option may result in smaller payments than a pure lifetime income option.
+Please also note that if the owner dies in two years, the period certain may not pay out the full amount of the initial benefit.

 The Bottom Line